Questo contenuto non è disponibile nella lingua selezionata.

 • A migration between hosts that use Non-Uniform Memory Access (NUMA) pinning works only if the hosts have similar topology.
 However, the performance on running workloads might be negatively affected by the migration.

-• The emulated CPUs, both on the source VM and the destination VM, must be identical, otherwise the migration might fail.
+• The physical CPUs, both on the source VM and the destination VM, must be identical, otherwise the migration might fail.
 Any differences between the VMs in the following CPU related areas can cause problems with the migration:

 • CPU model